-During our session at the Tipalti Connected Finance Summit, our own VP Finance and Operations, Bevan van der Berg – along with Ed Fineran, the Chief Executive Officer and President of Atlantech Online – presented their ideas on how finance teams can modernize their processes and work proactively.
+During this webinar, our own VP Finance and Operations, Bevan van der Berg – along with Ed Fineran, the Chief Executive Officer and President of Atlantech Online – present their ideas on how finance teams can modernize their processes and work proactively.

-They outlined how organizations can improve the accuracy with which they record spending by:
+They outline how organizations can improve the accuracy with which they record spending by:

 - Developing a proactive spend culture that drives connected finance.